THERAPY SOUTH LONDON

 MY APPROACH

-My working model is always client-centred and integrative but drawing primarily from psychodynamic theories of human development and the therapeutic process.
-The psychodynamic model is based on the concept that past experiences, behaviours and relationships affect who we are in the present.
-These experiences can often result in a feeling of being 'stuck' in the present situation.
+The psychodynamic model is based on the concept that past experiences, behaviours and relationships influence who we are in the present.
+Some ways of coping may have served us in the past to help us overcome challenging experiences, but can often result in a feeling of being 'stuck' in the present situation.
 Exploring these conflicts that result from this ‘stuckness’ is fundamental to the process of understanding ourselves and how we relate to other people.
-To make the unconscious conscious enables you to have more of an insight into who you are.
-One aim of psychodynamic psychotherapy is to help you make sense of your current situation and of the feelings, thoughts and associated memories that have brought about this situation.
+Bringing the unconscious into the conscious, enables you to have more of an insight into who you are.
+One aim of psychodynamic psychotherapy is to help you make sense of your current situation and the feelings, thoughts and associated memories that have brought about this situation.

 I tailor my approach according to individual needs and wishes and the nature of the contract we agree upon.

-I have a special interest in working with clients facing difficulties in relationships, attachment-related trauma and social marginalisation.
-These might include anxiety, depression, procrastination, work-related stress, and difficulties related to loss, to name a few.
+I have a special interest in working with clients facing difficulties in relationships of all kinds, attachment-related trauma and social marginalisation.
+These might include anxiety, depression, procrastination, work-related stress, and challenges related to loss, to name but a few.

 I have worked with clients from a diverse range of backgrounds and cultural heritages, and have helped clients who have experienced a variety of issues relating to: